 "So what about that date honey?"
 Bryan asked like our talked didn't even matter to him.

 Placing a smile on my face, I turned to Bryan and simply stated.
 "You have a long way to go, so don't count on it."
 I handed the paper towards Brett who just smirked a bit.
 "Have a nice day guys.
 Grab some pizza before you head out."
-Bryan, Stan, and Drew took their notice and left.
-Drew and Stan rubbing in the fact that I turned down Bryan down without so much as a thought.
+Bryan, Stan, and Liam took their notice and left.
+Liam and Stan rubbing in the fact that I turned down Bryan down without so much as a thought.
 Brett stayed back continuing his stare down.

 "Are you still going to the bonfire next weekend?"
 Brett asked as soon as the guys were out the door.
 I gave him a hard look and nodded.
 "What should I tell my Mom about movie night this Friday?"

 "Tell her I will be there around six with pizza and wings."
 I started to stand when he continued.